The Ultimate Guitar Capo Guide: Types, Tips & Top Picks for Every Player (2025)

 Same as the Strap capo, but in order to tighten the strap, you pull a toggle that snaps the capo tight.
 Kind of like latch on a toolbox.

-- The toggle mechanism can bring the strings out of tune.
+- Toggle can pull strings out of tune

 3. Trigger Capos